cannin/rTutorial/presentations/statisticalMethods.md

 Dimensionality Reduction
 ===
-* Goal: Seeks to reveal correlations that exist in data with many predictors
+* Goal: Seeks to reduce the dimensions of the data without losing (much) information.
- * This can be used to reduce the dimensionality of the data by decreasing the redundancy of correlated variables
+ * This is possible if many predictors are correlated with one another, and therefore redundant.
 * Principal Component Analysis is a method for dimension reduction

 What is Principal Component Analysis (PCA)